ARAVINTH007ak/github-demo/README.md

 # github-demo
-This is a demo repo for GitHub tut
+This is a demo repo for GitHub Class
 This is new line

 # Project details
+This project is new for Github learners